uur08/jetphys/README.md

 # jetphys
 INSTRUCTIONS

-Clone this repo in a folder that has jecsys already...
+Clone (git clone https://github.com/uur08/jetphys.git) this repo in a folder that has jecsys already...
 (Not inside of jecsys)

 Do the linking with this command  "ln -s ../jecsys/CondFormats"